HarunMbaabu/HarunMbaabu/README.md

 ### Hi there 👋

 My name is Harun Mbaabu Mwenda.
-I am a generalist software engineer, DevOps Engineer, Data Scientist & DevRel Engineer.
+I am a generalist software engineer, DevOps engineer, data scientist & DevRel engineer.
 I combine my knowledge of software and data science to build data driven products that can solve problems.

 **Strong Languages**: JavaScript, Python and c++